madmanmr/ProjectileMotion/README.md

 ## Final Thoughts

 Write a short reflection here about what went well, what was difficult, and what you would improve if you rebuilt the project.
+This was my second python project and I really enjoyed making more of a game with it.
+I found using the basic pygame quite simple as I had previously used pygame.
+The scale factor to convert pixels to metres and clock to get all the statistics accurate were a struggle.
+My code layout was an improvement to my last project however, I could make the code much smaller and more efficient.
+I will try to write a proper plan of my next project on paper before I start coding it to help get the layout right.
+Overall I really enjoyed making this game and I would recommend making physics simulations in python.
+Hope you enjoy my game :)